 Women in Philanthropy

-Women in Philanthropy is dedicated to inspiring, educating, and encouraging women to effect change in their community through philanthropy and leadership.
+Women in Philanthropy is dedicated to inspiring, educating, and encouraging women to affect change in their community through philanthropy and leadership.

 Membership is extended to women who:

-- Wish to effect change in their community through philanthropy and leadership
+- Wish to affect change in their community through philanthropy and leadership

 - Contribute to the United Way of Central New Mexico through a workplace campaign or individually, a combined household gift of $1,000 or more.